AndresKenji/AndresKenji/README.md

 # 💫 About Me:
+I am a Telecommunications Engineer currently working as a Data Engineer.
+I have a passion for coding and task automation.
+I possess experience with Go, Python, JavaScript, and PowerShell, as well as experience managing cloud services with AWS and Azure.

-Im currently working as a data engineer<br>Im looking to collaborate and learn with others developers<br>Im currently learning web development and a bit of data cience<br>Ask me about powershell - python - sqlalchemy<br>Im looking for team working
+I am eager to collaborate and learn with other developers.
+Currently, I am learning web development and a bit of data science.
+Feel free to ask me about PowerShell, Python, or SQLAlchemy.

+I am looking for opportunities to work in a team environment.

 ## 🌐 Socials: